Mirror pairs of Calabi-Yau threefolds from mirror pairs of quasi-Fano threefolds: Mirror pairs of quasi-Fano threefolds

 \emph{ the pair $\left( \Pic_{X_{\Delta}}(D_{X_{\Delta}}), \Pic_{Y_{\Delta^\circ}}(D_{Y_{\Delta^\circ}}) \right)$ of lattices is a $K3$-mirror pair. }

-This indicates that there are some connections between the mirror symmetries for $K3$ surfaces and quasi-Fano threefolds.
+This indicates that there are some connections between the mirror symmetries for $K3$ surfaces and pairs of quasi-Fano threefolds that lead to pairs of Calabi--Yau threefolds, satisfying the Hodge number relation (\ref{mirrorrel}).
 For a quasi-Fano threefold $X$ whose anticanonical map is a $K3$-fibration, not all $\Pic_{D_X}(D_X)$-polarized $K3$ surfaces appear as an anticanonical section of $X$ --- the anticanonical linear system $|-K_X|$ is just a pencil and so too small to contain all such $K3$ surfaces.
 Instead it is expected that a generic $\Pic_{D_X}(D_X)$-polarized $K3$ surface may appear as an anticanonical section of some deformation of $X$.

 With all these properties, it seems reasonable to call $\left( X_{\Delta}, Y_{\Delta^\circ} \right)$ a mirror pair of quasi-Fano threefolds.
-A proper definition would be made by using Landau--Ginzburg models like:

-\begin{statement} A pair $(X, Y)$ of quasi-Fano manifolds whose anticanonical maps are Calabi--Yau fibrations $\overline W_X, \overline W_Y$ respectively is called a mirror pair if $(X^*, W_{X})$ is a Landau--Ginzburg model of $Y$ and $(Y^*, W_{Y})$ is a Landau--Ginzburg model of $X$. \end{statement}

-However, we do not know what Landau--Ginzburg models of quasi-Fano manifolds exactly mean yet.
-So we take the following as a (probably temporary) definition for three-dimensional case, collecting the properties the pairs $({X_{\Delta}}, {Y_{\Delta^\circ}})$ satisfy. \begin{definition} A pair $(X, Y)$ of quasi-Fano threefolds whose anticanonical maps are $K3$-fibrations is called a mirror pair if
+We give a definition for three-dimensional case, collecting properties the pairs $({X_{\Delta}}, {Y_{\Delta^\circ}})$ satisfy. \begin{definition} A pair $(X, Y)$ of quasi-Fano threefolds whose anticanonical maps are $K3$-fibrations is called a mirror pair if

 is a $K3$-mirror pair of lattices and